 Murchison is another peak that measured the same as Crown - multiple readings with more than one altimeter of 3360m and a lowest reading of 3352.
 The only reason Murchison isn't part of the 11,000er club yet is that map-makers label the wrong summit (NW) as the true one at 3333m.

-[Heading for the summit in late afternoon lighting with great views in all directions. ++]
+[Heading for the summit in late afternoon lighting with great views to the south and west (R). ++]

-[Summit views looking east and south.
-Mount Mike is the highest summit on the right but many peaks look to be over 10,000 feet in this area. ++]
+[Summit views looking east and south (R).
+Mount Mike is the highest summit on the right but many peaks look to be over 10,000 feet in this area.
+Mount Smith at far left. ++]

-[Mount King George is just barely visible to the north]
+[Mount King George is just barely visible to the north just right of center with Sir Douglas even further right in shadow.]

 [Mount Mike is the tallest, nearest neighbor of Harrison and is 10,827 feet high.]